Import & Export

 <Card title="Bulk Operations" icon="list" href="/features/bulk-operations">

-Select and manage multiple memories at once
+Select, move, and delete many memories at once

 </Card>